Returning to Ireland and COVID-19

 - Pregnancy and coronavirus

 You must have a Personal Public Service (PPS) number to apply for a social welfare payment.
 If you have worked in Ireland before you may already have a PPS number.
-You can get your PPS number from DEASP’s Client Identity Services:
+You can get your PPS number from DSP’s Client Identity Services:

-- by email at email@example.com
+- By email at firstname.lastname@example.org

-- by phone at 071 967 2616 or 1890 927 999
+- By phone at 071 967 2616 or 0818 927 999

-Applying for Social Welfare
+Applying for social welfare

-If you are applying for a social assistance payment, you need to show that Ireland is currently your main place of residence.
+If you are applying for a social assistance payment, you need to show that Ireland is your main place of residence.
 This is called the Habitual Residence Condition (HRC).
-You do not have to have been living in Ireland for a certain period of time to be considered habitually resident.
+You do not have to be living in Ireland for a certain period of time to be considered habitually resident.
 You can read more about returning Irish emigrants and the HRC.

-If you are returning from abroad it is important to try to have somewhere to stay on arrival.
-The Returning to Ireland section of our website has more housing-related information and advice for returning emigrants.
+It is important to try to have somewhere to stay on arrival.
+Our website has more information on housing for returning emigrants.

-- Safe Home Ireland is an Irish emigrant support service that provides a range of services to more than 2,000 people each year.
-Safe Home provides an advice and information service, outreach visits and housing assistance to eligible applicants.
+Safe Home Ireland is an Irish emigrant support service that provides a range of services including advice and information, outreach visits and housing assistance to eligible applicants.